 As with plastic mulch, fabric sheeting is most easily applied before any strawberries are planted.
 Weed and water the area (and consider installing drip irrigation) before laying the fabric.
 Once the fabric is secured with metal landscape staples, small slits can be cut in the fabric for each root (read here for how far apart to plant strawberry plants).

 Grass clippings from your lawnmower (or cut by hand) can be used as mulch for strawberries with proper preparation of the clippings.
 Grass clippings for strawberry mulch are best dried prior to applying them to the strawberry beds.
 This nitrogen-rich mulch is best applied often (every week or two), but in thin layers (about a quarter of an inch, or half a centimetre).

 Just like straw is in the fields, grass clippings should be allowed to sit and dry out in the sun after they are cut.
 This requires timing the lawn cutting to allow for the turf clippings to dry.
 Dry grass clippings can be spread thinly around strawberry plants as mulch.
 Fresh clippings can also be used (but must be applied even more thinly).

 Strawberry mats and other types of mulch ring mats (like these coco coir plant ring mats) are specialized round fabric collars that lay on the soil around the base of each strawberry plant.
-Each circle of fabric is about a food wide in diameter.
+Each circle of fabric is about a foot wide in diameter.
 Some strawberry mats include a bit of copper to help deter slugs and snails from eating your lovely strawberries.
-You could also make your own strawberry mats by creating circle collars with thick fabric, carpet, or even a heavier-grade recycled plastic.
+You could also make your own strawberry mats by creating circle collars with thick fabric, carpet, or even heavier-grade recycled plastic.

-Shredded leaves can be used as a growing season mulch for strawberries.
+Shredded leaves can be used as a growing season mulch for strawberries (where available).
 As with grass clippings, shredded leaves do best as mulch when dried out a bit before use.
 They also tend to mat together better when applied in thin layers rather than being dumped on all at once.
 Use a mulching lawnmower with a bag to shred and collect leaves on the lawn, or choose a powerful leaf shredder vacuum for collecting and mulching leaves in garden beds.

-Rye grass can be used as a living mulch for strawberry plants.
+Ryegrass can be used as a living mulch for strawberry plants.
 While it does compete with the strawberries for nutrients like nitrogen to some extent, it can be cut or tilled and returned to the soil.
 While growing, however, it may also compete for soil moisture.
-The drawbacks are balanced out by the ease of use, creation of biomass, and the low-waste characteristics of a living mulch (versus something like black plastic sheeting).
-Here is an article from the University of Minnesota about using rye grass and other green plants as a living mulch for strawberries.
+The drawbacks are balanced out by the ease of use, the creation of biomass, and the low-waste characteristics of a living mulch (versus something like black plastic sheeting).
+Here is an article from the University of Minnesota about using ryegrass and other green plants as living mulch for strawberries.